giantswarm/docs/swarmdocs/content/guides/team-collaboration.md

 Probably the hardest part here is to come up with a good company name.
 Company names are between 4 and 30 characters long and only consist of the characters a-z, 0-9 and the underscore (_).
 Also, the name has to be unique for the entire Giant Swarm platform.

-Say you want to create a new company called `ateam`, this is how you would do it.
+Say you want to create a new company called `ateam`, this is how you would do it:

 ```nohighlight
 $ swarm company create ateam